NecoArcCoder/ThisBot/README.md

 # 📌 Features
 1. Remote Download Execute: It could execute a local executable or download from remote host and execute
 2. Evasion: anti-vm, anti-sandbox and anti-debugger features
-3. Task logs: It could record task status and manage it or export it.
+3. Operation logs: It could record all opeartions or export
+4. Task logs: Check task status and manage it or export
-4. A friendly builder
+5. Friendly builder
+6. Install function

 # 📄 License
 MIT License